HillsMakan/sydneyhillsmakan/src/content/partner/knightsbridge-canberra.md

 categories:
   - Australia - Hotels
 region:
-  - Kingston
-  - Australian Capital Territory
+  - Australian Capital Territory - Australia
-  - Australia
 discount_pct: 10
 discount_text: May be times Promo code may not be accessible due to restrictions imposed during peak seasons